NYU-LLM-CTF/leaderboard_submissions/README.md

 - `comment`: A short comment to describe the results, e.g. "pass@5" (leave empty if not needed)
 - `model`: Exact model string with date stamp, e.g. gpt-4-0125-preview
 - `link`: Link to agent repository or documentation
+- `date`: Date of submission in "YYYY/MM/DD" format

 The results should contain success or failure for each challenge of the dataset.
 The challenge canonical name can be generated with the `nyuctf` package using `CTFChallenge.canonical_name`.